DylanSilva-R/OS_Projects/README.md

 ### Installing

-* Just clone the repository and you can access individual folders that contain there own programs.
+* Just clone the repository and you can access individual folders that contain their own programs.

 ### Executing program